Celebrating pregnancy after the loss of a baby looks different for everyone

 Saying goodbye to that baby also gave me a deep compassion for other mamas who experience the loss of a baby through miscarriage, stillbirth or early infant loss.
 I donate a maternity photography session to MEND (Mommies Enduring Neonatal Death) each year to help a mama find joy again after surviving the worst pain imaginable.

-I don’t say this here to toot my own horn.
-Rather, working with a MEND mom during her rainbow baby session is a way to honor the daughter I lost.
+Working with a MEND mom during her rainbow baby session is a way to honor the daughter I lost.
 I think it’s easier on those mamas too, because they don’t have to explain anything to me.

 There isn’t a “right” or “wrong” way to celebrate a rainbow baby photography session.
 It’s all completely up to you, and I’d be honored to help you celebrate the baby you’re expecting, while we remember the sweet one gone all too soon.